gonzalezg5481/Computer-Science-Class/journal.md

 # 9/8
 My plan for today is to do 3 tracy the turtle lessons.
 # 9/11
 My plan for today is to do 3 Tracy the tutrtle lessons.
+I onyl did one as this one was resally hard.